-But more importantly than that, it turned to be a very pleasant surprise, with much more to see that only Zlatni Rat.
+But more importantly than that, it turned out to be a very pleasant surprise, with much more to see that only Zlatni Rat.

 Overview of Brac Island

-The island of Brac is the largest island in Dalmatia and third largest in the whole country.
+Brac is the largest island in Dalmatia and the third largest in the whole country.
 It’s also the highest, with its peak of Vidova Gora providing great views over Bol, the Zlatni Rat beach and the neighbour island of Hvar.

 Brac is known for its top-notch olive oil, lamb, sheep cheese and… stone.
 Yes, stone.
 The white stone (stira) is known worldwide for its quality and purity standards.

-Across the island you’ll encounter several quarries and excavations, from which the stone has been taken out since Roman times.
+Stone has been taken out since Roman times.
 It was used to build Palace of Diocletian in Split, the Parliament House in Budapest and the White House in Washington, amongst others.
-There is even a school of stonemasonry in Brac, following a two-thousand year tradition.
+There is even a school of stonemasonry in Brac, following a two-thousand-year tradition.